kevinasian122/foodMark-backend/README.md

 ## Future Developments

+- User authentication, working on this right now
 - Changing the styling, I want to make it more responsive and look better
 - Uploading pictures are still a work in progress
 - Functionality for rating individual dishes